Knutmf/FH/README.md

-Project files for a hobby group website.
+Project files for a hobby group website ca 2023.
 Incomplete and discontinued.